mixu3666/mixu3666.github.io/_posts/2018-11-08-25-horse-puzzle.md

 A2 A3 A4 A5 B2 B3 B4 C2 C3 D2 + B1 C1 D1 E1

 Obviously, we need careful design here.
+Suppose we race A2, B2, C2, D2, E1.

+If E1 is the fastest, the top 5 fastest are A1 B1 C1 D1 E1.
+We need 7 races.

+If D2 is the fastest, the top 5 fastest are A1 B1 C1 D1 D2.
+We need 7 races.

+If C2 is the fastest,